orangemug/git-deploy/README.md

 ## Config
 A JSON schema for the config can be found at [./schemas/config.json](./schemas/config.json)

 The config also supports bash style variables with defaults.
-For example the following will use the `ARTIFACTS_DIR` env variable if defined otherwise default to `public`.
+For example the following will use the `ARTIFACTS_DIR` environment variable if defined otherwise default to `public`.

 ```json
 {